Learning and Teaching

 Written reports on student achievement are prepared and distributed to parents/carers twice each year, at the end of each semester.
 We value student voice in their learning.
 Students from Grade 3-6 write in their own school report with their marks and comments recorded next to the teachers.
 We want students to understand their role in their educational journey.
 We offer parent-teacher- meetings throughout the year, but formally at the beginning of the year (meet and greet session) and at the conclusion of semester one after reports are sent home.

 At St Mary’s we run parent-teacher-student conferences (once a year) which provide valuable opportunities for the teacher, student, parents and/or carers to share and learn more about the student socially, emotionally and academically.
-They are a great way to establish and maintain collaborative relationships between parents/carers, teacher and student, regarding the student’s academic achievement, learning and well-being.
+They are a great way to establish and maintain collaborative relationships between parents/carers, teacher and student, regarding the student’s academic achievement, learning and wellbeing.